-I have a mechanical septic system; do I have to have a certified contractor maintenance agreement?
+I have a septic system that requires a maintenance agreement.
+Do I have to have a certified contractor maintenance agreement?

 Yes, a maintenance contract is required for the life of the system.
 All monitoring and servicing shall be

-Aerobic treatment units shall be inspected for proper operation at least twice a year at six-month intervals by the
+Systems requiring maintenance contracts shall be inspected for proper operation at least twice a year at six-month intervals by the certified technician.